bekk/bekk-christmas/post/thecloud/can-you-save-money-with-azure-sql-serverless-tier.md

   database on demand, and instead, you pay-per-use.

   One of our important production databases uses a lot of computing power while performing various tasks once every morning, and then smaller sporadic load the rest of the day and night.
 A good fit for the Serverless tier?
 Could we achieve the same performance at a reduced cost?
-Read on, and I will let you in on what I figured out!
+Read on, and I will let you in on what I figured out.
 links:
   - url: https://docs.microsoft.com/en-us/azure/azure-sql/database/serverless-tier-overview
     title: "Microsoft: Azure SQL Serverless compute tier"